-11. EATX power connectors (24-pin EATXPWR1, 8-pin EATX12V1/EATX12V2)
+9. EATX power connectors (24-pin EATXPWR1, 8-pin EATX12V1)

-These connectors are for the EATX power supply plugs.
+These connectors are for an EATX power supply plugs.
 The power supply plugs are designed to fit these connectors in only one orientation.
 Find the proper orientation and push down firmly until the connectors completely fit.

-- DO NOT forget to connect the 24+8+8-pin power plugs.
-Otherwise, the system will not boot up. - We recommend that you use a PSU with a higher power output when configuring a system with more power-consuming devices.
+- DO NOT forget to connect the 24+8-pin power plugs; otherwise, the system will not boot up. - Use of a PSU with a higher power output is recommended when configuring a system with more power-consuming devices.
 The system may become unstable or may not boot up if the power is inadequate. - This motherboard supports EATX2.0 PSU or later version. - Ensure that your power supply unit (PSU) can provide at least the minimum power required by your system.

-Z9PR-D12 Series ATX power connectors
+Z9PA-U8 ATX power connectors

-12. Power Supply SMBus connector (5-pin PSUSMB1)
+10. Power Supply SMBus connector (5-pin PSUSMB1)